rancher-sandbox/rancher-desktop/docs/installing.md

 ### Installing via .rpm Package

-Note: RHEL, Fedora and related distributions package QEMU, which Rancher Desktop uses on Linux, differently than other distributions.
+Note: RHEL, Fedora, and related distributions package QEMU, which Rancher Desktop uses on Linux, differently than other distributions.
 To use Rancher Desktop on these distributions, please use the AppImage.

-To add repository and install on openSUSE:
+To add the repository and install on openSUSE:

 ```
 sudo zypper addrepo https://download.opensuse.org/repositories/isv:/Rancher:/stable/rpm/isv:Rancher:stable.repo